What is mold and mildew?

 What’s wrong with a little mold and mildew?
 As long as they stay put behind the laundry tub, out of sight under the basement carpet, or only peek around the edge of the bathroom wallpaper, who cares?
 Well, you should, because they’re not only eating away at your house, they could be eating away at your health, too.

-Here we’ll take a look at what mold and mildew are, how they affect the health of you and your house and, finally, how you can prevent their growth and get rid of the stuff.
+Here we’ll take a look at what mold and mildew are, how they affect the health of you and your house and, finally, how you can prevent their growth and how to get rid of mildew and mold.

 Mold and mildew—big-time consumers